knpuniversity/symfony/knpu/extra-upgrade-4.0/sf34-deprecations.md

 composer update
 ```

 And celebrate!
 So easy!
-By teh way, you *could* just update `symfony/symfony`.
+By the way, you *could* just update `symfony/symfony`.
 But,
 honestly, it's just *easier* to upgrade *everything*.
 And since I keep responsible
 version constraints in `composer.json`, ahem, no `dev-master` or `*` versions, this
 is pretty safe and also means I get bug fixes, security fixes and new features.